Financial-Times/origami-build-tools/README.md

 	- buildCss: `String` Name of the built CSS bundle.
 (Default: 'main.css')
 	- buildFolder: `String` Path to directory where the built file will be created.
 (Default: './build/')
 	- env: `String` It can be either 'production' or 'development'.
 If it's 'production', it will compile the Sass file with the 'compressed' style option and will also run [csso](https://github.com/css/csso).
 (Default: 'development')
+	- hash: `Boolean` Set to true to generate a hashed JavaScript built file to facilitate cachebusting.
+Also generates a JSON file with mappings to the original filename.
+(Default: false)

 	_(Sourcemaps aren't generated as this feature is incompatible with csso.
 We will revisit this when [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass) 1.0 is released)_